freebasic/fbc/FreeBASIC/readme.txt

     - Unicode wide-strings (WSTRING's) only work in Windows NT/2000/XP/2003/Vista or above.
 Applications that depend on wide-strings will run in Windows 98/Me, but no input/output will work if the character set isn't latin-based, because those platforms don't support Unicode strings.
-Windows 95 has most Unicode API functions missing, applications using wide-strings won't even be loaded by that OS.
+Windows 95 has most Unicode API functions missing, applications using wide-strings won't even be loaded by this specific OS.

   o Linux version: